Skip to content

 • 2nd place — Physics & Engineering Symposium, Fort Lewis College (robotic PV hotspot inspection), Sep 2025

-• Katz School of Business Leadership Award — signed by the FLC president and dean, Apr 2024
+• Katz School of Business Leadership Award — Apr 2024

-• New Registered Student Organization of the Year — Entrepreneurial Ventures Association (as president & co-founder), 2023–24
+• New Registered Student Organization of the Year — Entrepreneurial Ventures Association, 2023–24